Some of these came from developer DMs; some we anticipated. If yours isn't here, drop us a line — we'll add the answer here.

 Product vs architecture.
 "ArgosBrain" is what users install and type into a config file.
 "Neurogenesis" is the internal codename for the graph engine and shows up in crate names, research references, and architecture docs.
 It's the same thing; one is the noun, the other is the proper name.

-Open an issue on GitHub — we'll add the answer here.
+Drop us a line — we'll add the answer here.